-The extension of the temporary COVID-19 telehealth measures for another t months, until 31 December 2021, was a recommendation of the Australian Health Protection Principal Committee.
+The extension of the temporary COVID-19 telehealth measures was a recommendation of the Australian Health Protection Principal Committee and has been supported by health experts and key stakeholders within the health care sector.

 How will the changes be monitored and reviewed?